Doctor Who – The Three Doctors, starring Jon Pertwee, Patrick Troughton, William Hartnell, Katy Manning, Nicholas Courtney

 It’s not that I want him to win, mind you.
 He’s dangerous, and is willing to cause massive chaos and damage to escape.
 But I have empathy for him.
 Also, his mask and outfit is quite impressive, given the BBC’s low budget:

-The interaction‘ between Jon Pertwee’s third Doctor and Patrick Troughton’s second Doctor is delightful to watch.
+Still, the interaction‘ between Jon Pertwee’s third Doctor and Patrick Troughton’s second Doctor is delightful to watch.
 Especially when the second Doctor seems to be silly … But he’s actually quite canny, such as when he’s testing Omega’s temper.
 As the second Doctor explains to the first, it’s Omega’s only weakness …